root-project/web/for_developers/release_checklist/index.md

   1. Fix build errors!
       - Deprecations will now create build errors, fix them
       - `make` must succeed
-  1. Push to github
+  1. Push to GitHub
       - `git push origin v6-22-02`
-  1. Produce binary tarfiles (optional for development releases and release condidates)
+  1. Produce binary tar-files (optional for development releases and release candidates)
       - Start the procedure [root-release-6.22](https://lcgapp-services.cern.ch/root-jenkins/job/root-release-6.22/){:target="_blank"} (or whichever branch) in Jenkins
-  1. Install binaries to CVMFS (optional for development releases and release condidates)
+  1. Install binaries to CVMFS (optional for development releases and release candidates)
       - Install release binaries to CVMFS with the Jenkins procedure [root-release-CVMFS](https://lcgapp-services.cern.ch/root-jenkins/job/root-release-CVMFS/){:target="_blank"}
-  1. Update the release pages (optional for development releases and release condidates)
+  1. Update the release pages (optional for development releases and release candidates)
       - Generate the release notes with the Jenkins procedure called [root-releasenotes](https://lcgapp-services.cern.ch/root-jenkins/job/root-releasenotes/){:target="_blank"} with `v6-22-00-patches` or similar as version.
 They'd show up [here for master](https://root.cern/doc/master/release-notes.html); instead of `master`, put e.g. `v622`.
       - Create a new release web page with the Jenkins procedure called [root-release-webpage](https://lcgapp-services.cern.ch/root-jenkins/job/root-release-webpage/){:target="_blank"}
       - Edit the commented 'highlights' section in the generated release page.
       - If this applies, mark the release as `state: latest` and remove the attribute to the one previously holding it (`get grep "state: latest" -- _releases/`)
   1. Announcements
       - Send mail to the following mailing lists: root-planning@cern.ch, root-dev@cern.ch, roottalk@cern.ch
-      - Write announcement in RootTalk [forum news](https://root-forum.cern.ch/c/news){:target="_blank"} (optional for development releases and release condidates)
+      - Write announcement in RootTalk [forum news](https://root-forum.cern.ch/c/news){:target="_blank"} (optional for development releases and release candidates)
       - For new major releases, consider writing a blog post for https://root.cern announcing the highlights.